Santa Ana Environmental Justice Innovation Zone

 Project Benefits

-The vision for the Environmental Justice Innovation Zone project is to create decarbonization benefits in disadvantaged communities while providing affordable, reliable energy in a way that benefits both the public and the electricity grid.
-The project's goal is to demonstrate and quantify the benefits of aggregated assets in a flagship mixed-use multifamily development.
-This project will lead to a scalable, decarbonization approach to solving environmental justice issues in the design, construction, and occupancy phases.
-Barriers include offering opportunities and a meaningful experience to black, indigenous, and people of color practitioners in the design phase and the need to continue to address operational obstacles such as limited access to clean energy and inequity surrounding energy resiliency in the multifamily building stock.
-The proposed project will be designed for disadvantaged low-income communities, referred to as environmental justice communities, so that they can decarbonize without high rental costs and high utility bills, as well as receive tangible benefits of living in the next generation of multi-family affordable housing.
+The vision for the project was to create decarbonization benefits in disadvantaged communities while providing affordable, reliable energy in a way that benefits both the public and the electricity grid.
+The project's goal was to demonstrate and quantify the benefits of aggregated assets in a flagship mixed-use multifamily development.
+This project design could lead to a scalable, decarbonization approach to solving environmental justice issues in the design, construction, and occupancy phases.

 Affordability